Johnnie71/EZ-Task-frontend/README.md

 ## Technologies Used

--Active Record
+* Active Record
--Ruby on Rails
+* Ruby on Rails
--Vanilla JavaScript
+* Vanilla JavaScript

 ## Design